ibm-cloud-docs/bare-metal/enabling-drive-security-using-avago-safestore-encryption-services.md

 To remove drive security, you must first delete secured virtual disks and right-click on Controller 0 to **Disable Drive Security**.
 This function securely erases the data in it and removes drive security.

-You can also set up drive security by using webBIOS and logging in through the IPMI at the start time and entering the RAID BIOS.
-For more information, see **Avago SafeStore Encryption Services** in the **12 Gb/s MegaRAID SAS Software User Guide**.
+You can also set up drive security by using webBIOS and logging in through the IPMI at the start time and entering the RAID BIOS. <!--For more information, see **Avago SafeStore Encryption Services** in the **12 Gb/s MegaRAID SAS Software User Guide**.-->